marex-git/gemXp/README.md

 GemXp
 =======

-Rewrite of the original PearlXP created by Nebual of nebtown.info in March 2012.
-Small plugin to enable the storage of experience points in an item.
+Small minecraft (bukkit) plugin to enable the storage of experience points in an item.
 The plugin is very configurable and you can even translate the text output to the players.
+This is a fork of the original PearlXP plugin created by Nebual of nebtown.info in March 2012.
-This fork was made by: Marex, Zonta.
+GemXp is made by: Marex, Zonta.

 Copyright
 ---------